Cultural norms, traditions and values. Cultural traditions, values, norms

 The traditions of celebrating this holiday were associated with fire.

-Initially, the so-called intercultural communication was used to describe intercultural communication. classical understanding of culture as a more or less stable system of conscious and unconscious rules, norms, values, structures, artifacts - national or ethnic culture.
+Initially, the so-called was used to describe intercultural communication. classical understanding of culture as a more or less stable system of conscious and unconscious rules, norms, values, structures, artifacts - national or ethnic culture.

-The dynamic concept of culture does not imply strict stability cultural system, to a certain extent, it can change and be modified depending on the social situation.
+The dynamic concept of culture does not imply strict stability cultural system, it can, to a certain extent, change and be modified depending on the social situation.

 FEDERAL STATE EDUCATIONAL INSTITUTION